corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 }
 \end{figure}

-Over the course of the COVID-19 pandemic, hospitals and other centers experienced periods of overburden and resource depletion, and best practices were continually learned and disseminated.
+Over the course of the COVID-19 pandemic, hospitals and other facilities experienced periods of overburden and resource depletion, and best practices were continually learned and disseminated.
 As a result, outcomes in the MXDH data reflect institutional- as well as population-level factors.
 We took advantage of the rapid learning process in particular by adapting the nested CV approach above to a nested-longitudinal CV approach:
 We partitioned the data by week, beginning with Week\nbs11 (March\nbs11--17) and ending with Week\nbs19 (May\nbs6--9, the last dates for which data were available).